-11.2.6 Science observations: si_rec_objnod
+11.2.6 Science observations: sinfo_rec_jitter

 - The input frames are selected defining obj-sky pairs.
-In case a sky frame is missing in the set of frames a sky frame is estimated as described in 11.1.16.
-Each pair is stacked. - Each stacked frame is resampled using the information from the input calibration image (WAVE_MAP) doing a polynomial interpolation with objnod.n_coeffs parameters to generate an output 3D frame as described in 11.1.14.
+In case a sky frame is missing in the set of frames a sky frame is estimated as described in 11.1.17.
+Each pair is stacked. - Each stacked frame is resampled using the information from the input calibration image (WAVE_MAP) doing a polynomial interpolation with objnod.n_coeffs parameters to generate an output 3D frame as described in 11.1.15.
 This operation determines the dispersion, the minimum, the maximum and the central wavelength as well as the central pixel of the output calibrated image. - If objnod.north_south_ind == FALSE, a 3D frame is reconstructed from each stacked frame by using the information contained in the slitlet position table SLIT_POS. - The 3D frame is refined using different methods (objnod.fine_tuning_method).
 Possible values are P (polynomial of order objnod.order), S (Spline).
 The 3D frame is stretched in Y to make it appear as a parallepipedus with a square cross-section.
-We usually call this a "3D cube". - If objnod.jitter_index==TRUE, finally all the cubes corresponding to the different object jittered positions are merged into a big data cube by averaging the overlap regions weighted by integration times and using a given kernel type objnod.kernel_type as described in 11.1.15 possibly scaling the sky background (if objnod.scale_sky == TRUE) and doing a kappa sigma clipping (if objnod.kappa_sigma == TRUE) of intensity outliers.
+We usually call this a "3D cube". - If objnod-sky_cor is TRUE possible sky line residuals are corrected as described in 11.1.18.
+We suggest to use this setting only after having verified that otherwhise the object spectrum contains sky line residuals.
+A more personalized correction of sky line residuals would follow the following steps: reduce the data without correcting for residuals and setting product-density to 2.
+Then correct each corresponding obj-sky pair with sinfo_utl_skycor and proper parameter setting.
+Finally use sinfo_utl_cubes_combine to reconstruct a cube mosaic. - If objnod.jitter_index==TRUE, finally all the cubes corresponding to the different object jittered positions are merged into a big data cube by averaging the overlap regions weighted by integration times and using a given kernel type objnod.kernel_type as described in 11.1.16 possibly scaling the sky background (if objnod.scale_sky == TRUE) and doing a kappa sigma clipping (if objnod.kappa_sigma == TRUE) of intensity outliers.

-11.2.7 STD star data reduction: si_rec_stdstar
+11.2.7 STD star data reduction: sinfo_rec_jitter

-The initial data reduction is the same as the one of a normal science frame (si_rec_objnod).
+The initial data reduction is the same as the one of a normal science frame (sinfo_rec_jitter).
 Then:

 - The position of the source maximum, its centroid and FWHM, are determined from the average image of the coadded cube.
 Those parameters are used to automatically set the optimal extraction parameters in a square region whose size depends on the average of the FWHM in the X and Y directions and a user definable scale parameter std_star.factor, eventually reduced in case the star position falls outside the actual z-cross section plane.
 The output is in the form of an image and a table.
-If std_star.conversion_index==TRUE a conversion magnitude to counts/seconds is performed. - The instrument efficiency is determined as described in 11.1.17. - The extracted star spectrum and the efficiency are saved in a table.
+If std_star.conversion_index==TRUE a conversion magnitude to counts/seconds is performed. - The instrument efficiency is determined as described in 11.1.19. - The extracted star spectrum and the efficiency are saved in a table.

-ESO SINFONI Pipeline User Manual Doc: VLT-MAN-ESO-19500-3600
+Doc: VLT-MAN-ESO-19500-3600 ESO SINFONI Pipeline User Manual Issue: Issue 3.0 Shiti Olti i ipenne eser Mandal Date: Date 2007-01-17 Page: 97 of 104

-Issue: Issue 2.0

-Date: Date 2006-06-30

-Page: 88 of 92

-11.2.8 PSF data reduction: si_rec_psf
+11.2.8 PSF data reduction: sinfo_rec_jitter

 The initial data reduction is the same as the one of a normal science frame.
-Then the main PSF standard parameters, the instrument strehl and the encircled energy are determined as described in 11.1.18 and 11.1.19.
+Then the main PSF standard parameters, the instrument strehl and the encircled energy are determined as described in 11.1.20 and 11.1.21.